-Persistence and Commitment: Essentials for ChangePosted on April 03, 2019 by Deborah Gauvreau, consultant with The Patterson Foundation & Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+Persistence and Commitment: Essentials for ChangePosted on April 03, 2019 by Deborah Gauvreau, consultant with The Patterson Foundation & Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 Editor's Note: This blog is written by Deborah Gauvreau, lead consultant for Age-Friendly Sarasota, Aspirations to Actions, Aspirations Journalism, National Council on Aging's 100 Million Lives, and the Suncoast Nursing Action Coalition in Collaboration with Beth Duda, director of the Suncoast Campaign for Grade-Level Reading.